Acceptance of Grant Offer and Effective Date

 the Performance Monitoring and Reporting section of this MoU;

 Work across organisational boundaries engaging with a broad range of

-Ensure that appropriate resources are in place to meet these outcomes;
+Ensure that appropriate resources are in place to meet the objectives

 Ensure effective leadership and governance to promote swift decision-